benpietras/hpc_login_guard/README.md

 5) If the process isn't skipped, then email the user (appearing from our team email) to suggest better ways of working.
 6) Once the top 5 processes are looped over, loop to the next listed node.

-The script should be quite adaptable, you can add as many nodes as you like to scan (dynamic array), change the %CPU threshold, time to measure over, number of times to measure, etc.
+The script should be quite adaptable, you can add as many nodes as you like to scan (dynamic array), as many top processes, change the %CPU threshold, time to measure over, number of times to measure, etc.